Gambusinos de Fresnillo

-Gambusinos de Fresnillo (English: Fresnillo Gambusinos) is a professional Mexican basketball team, based in Fresnillo.
+Gambusinos de Fresnillo (English: Fresnillo Miners) is a Mexican professional basketball team based in Fresnillo, Zacatecas.
 The Gambusinos are part Liga Nacional de Baloncesto Profesional, the top professional basketball league in Mexico.
-The team play their home games at the Gimnasio Solidaridad Municipal, with a capacity of 4,000 spectators.
+The team play their home games at the Gimnasio Nico Varela, with a capacity of 4,500 spectators.

 History

 The Gambusinos de Fresnillo were originally formed as a team in the Circuito Mexicano de Básquetbol.
 In 2002, they joined the Liga Nacional de Baloncesto Profesional (LNBP), where they remained until 2007.
-That year, before the new season began, they merged with the Barreteros de Zacatecas to form Unión Zacatecas.
+That year, before the new season began, they were merged with the Barreteros de Zacatecas to form Unión Zacatecas.

 Their return to the LNBP was announced in 2011, but it ultimately did not happen.
 They finally announced their return in the 2025 season taking the spot of Plateros de Fresnillo.